 However, there is a greater risk of damage when bouncing on an uneven surface or, worse, while transitioning from soft, springy ground to hard ground.

 How to Stop Dogs from Jumping on Furniture

 It is easiest if you don’t allow your pooch on every piece of furniture AT ALL.

-One of the best ways to prevent the issue from happening is to simply stop it before it even begins.
+One of the best ways to prevent the issue is to stop it before it begins.